 The study has also shown that benifuki is good for MCAD (Mast Cell Activation Syndrome).

 Benifuuki contains high levels of methylated catechins.
 Methylated catechins inhibit the mast cell response, which leads to preventing allergies and hay fever.

 If you like sweet tea, this is the tea for you.

-The most luxurious green tea grown in sugar cane is mixed with 100% natural local Japanese Orange mikan powder to create a fresh sweet-and-sour flavor.
+The most luxurious green tea grown in sugar cane is mixed with 100% natural local Japanese orange mikan powder to create a fresh sweet-and-sour flavor.

 With a hint of sugar added, this subtle sweetness and sourness will surprise you with freshness.

-We also have a lemon version as well.
+We also have a lemon version.

 Japanese Diet Pu-Erh Tea - Saryu Soso, is a national award-winning tea that is good for dieting and skin.

-All our premium tea is 100% from Japan, single-origin cultivar, and grown with sugarcane soil to reduce bitterness and astringency.
+All our premium tea is 100% from Japan, a single-origin cultivar, and grown with sugarcane soil to reduce bitterness and astringency.